Commissions, Task Forces, & Committees

-Non-voting ex-officio commission members include: Debbie Bell, Associate Dean, University of Mississippi School of Law, Oxford; Sam Buchanan, Executive Director, Mississippi Center for Legal Services, Hattiesburg; Gayla Carpenter-Sanders, Executive Director/General Counsel, Mississippi Volunteer Lawyers Project, Jackson; Ben Cole, Executive Director, North Mississippi Rural Legal Services, Oxford; Dean Susan Duncan, University of Mississippi School of Law, Oxford; Carlyn Hicks, Mission First Legal Aid Office, Jackson; Jaribu Hill, executive director, Mississippi Workers Center, Greenville; Beth Orlansky, Advocacy Director, Mississippi Center for Justice, Jackson; Jody Owens II, Managing Attorney, Southern Poverty Law Center, Jackson; Joi Owens, managing attorney, Disability Rights Mississippi; Jennifer Riley-Collins, Executive Director, American Civil Liberties Union of Mississippi, Jackson; and Harry Yoste, executive director, Gulf Coast Women’s Center for Nonviolence/Northcutt Legal Clinic, Gulfport.
+Non-voting ex-officio commission members include: Dean Patricia Bennett, Mississippi College School of Law, Jackson; Sam Buchanan, executive director, Mississippi Center for Legal Services, Hattiesburg; Gayla Carpenter-Sanders, executive director/general counsel, Mississippi Volunteer Lawyers Project, Jackson; Ben Cole, executive director, North Mississippi Rural Legal Services, Oxford; Dean Susan Duncan, University of Mississippi School of Law, Oxford; Carlyn Hicks, Mission First Legal Aid Office, Jackson; Jaribu Hill, executive director, Mississippi Workers Center, Greenville; Beth Orlansky, advocacy director, Mississippi Center for Justice, Jackson; Jody Owens II, managing attorney, Southern Poverty Law Center, Jackson; Joi Owens, managing attorney, Disability Rights Mississippi; Jennifer Riley-Collins, executive director, American Civil Liberties Union of Mississippi, Jackson; and Harry Yoste, executive director, Gulf Coast Women’s Center for Nonviolence/Northcutt Legal Clinic, Gulfport.

 The Mississippi Supreme Court created the Commission on Children’s Justice in April 2006.
 The Commission laid the groundwork for the Supreme Court’s adoption of Uniform Rules of Youth Court Practice.